yinghau76/arcanist-go-lib/README.md

 arcanist-go-lib
 ===================

 Set of Arcanist classes for working with applications written in Go programming language.
-Currently `golint` and `go vet` are supported.
+Currently `golint`, `go vet`, `go test` are supported.

 ## General usage